TheCodersRoom/Quotes/English/Quotes_English.md

 > "If you want to shine like a sun, first burn like a sun."

 > "Man needs his difficulties because they are necessary to enjoy success."

+> "You have to dream before your dreams can come true."